Women coming together in an open and welcoming community to be challenged and inspired, to rest and be renewed, and to discover who God wants us to be

 Scripture passages we will study: 1 Corinthians 13, Matthew 22:36-39, John 13:34-35, Isaiah 43:1-4

-The Presenters Package is a single ticket that will gain you admission to hear Valarie Kaur on Saturday evening, August 10 and Amy Grant on Sunday morning, August 11.
+The Presenters Package will gain you admission to hear Valarie Kaur on Saturday morning and Amy Grant on Sunday morning.
 This package deal will go on sale at a later date.
-Separate tickets for Valarie’s and Amy’s presentations will not be available.
+One ticket provides access to both of these sessions; separate tickets for individual speakers will not be available.
 Sign up below to be contacted when the Presenters Package goes on sale and for more information about this special opportunity to hear these speakers!

 Valarie Kaur – Keynote Speaker